qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ## My beacon meshing detection light doesn't stay on for the whole meshing sequence

-Firstly, it is ok/normal for the meshing light to turn off at the ends of an X pass, but if midway during an X pass the Beacon's eddy current detection light doesn't stay on, then the print bed is too far away from the sensor to adequately take an accurate mesh.
+Firstly, it is ok/normal for the meshing light to turn off at the ends of an X pass, but if midway during an X pass the Beacon's eddy current detection LED light doesn't stay on, that means that the print bed is too far away from the sensor to take an accurate mesh.

-It is unfortunate, but with the stock build plate, and even when using my mounting model which mounts the beacon as closely to the bed that Beacon officially recommends, that sometimes over a full (or partial) bed mesh that variances in the print bed height can cause the bed to move out of detection range.
+It is unfortunate, but with the stock Qidi build plate, and even when using my mounting model which mounts the beacon as close to the bed that Beacon officially recommends, that sometimes over a full (or partial) bed mesh that variances in the print bed height can cause the bed to move out of detection range.

-If you are experiencing this issue, then I have developed a modified `G29` macro below, which you can replace the guide's regular `G29` macro with in its entirety.
+If you are experiencing this issue, then I have developed a modified `G29` macro below, with which you can replace the above guide's regular `G29` macro with in its entirety.

-The Beacon module always does a bed mesh with the nozzle 2.0mm away from the print bed, but the following tweaked `G29` will fool the Beacon that it is 2.0mm away when really it is closer, and this hopefully we can keep the print bed always in range of the eddy current scanning.
+*So what's going on here?* - The Beacon module always does a bed mesh with the nozzle 2.0mm away from the print bed.
+This is hard-coded into the beacon code.
+The following tweaked `G29` macro will fool the Beacon into believing that the nozzle is 2.0mm away when in reality it is closer, and with this we can hopefully keep the print bed always in range of the eddy current scanning mode.

-The variable `bed_meshing_offset` controls this adjustment.
+The Gcode macro variable, `bed_meshing_offset`, controls this over-ride adjustment.
 A negative value will move the bed a bit closer to the nozzle/Beacon while a positive value will move it further away.
-For safety values less outside of the range of `[-1.0, 1.0]` are normalised to `-1.0` or `1.0`.
+For bed safety reasons, specifying values outside of the range of `[-1.0, 1.0]` will be capped to `-1.0` or `1.0`.

-Since this has the effect of bringing the nozzle closer to the bed during scanning, there is a risk that if your bed is seriously out of level that the nozzle can scratch the build plate.
+*A Warning* - Since this has the effect of bringing the nozzle closer to the bed during scanning, there is a small risk that if your bed is dramatically tilted that the nozzle can potentially scratch the build plate.
 For this reason I have kept this version of `G29` separate to the main configuration guide.

-A `bed_meshing_offset` value of `-0.4` should be enough to allow for the full eddy-current meshing of the whole print bed in most circumstances without adding too much risk of scratching the build plate, but I make no promises that it won't.
+A `bed_meshing_offset` value of `-0.4`, which is present in the replacement `G29` macro below, should provide for enough of an adjustment to allow for eddy-current meshing of the whole print bed without adding too great of a risk of scratching the build plate, but I make no promises that it won't.
 Use at your own risk with this knowledge in mind.

 ```